SweetInk/jrebel-mybatisplus/README.md

    > On 'Update' actions: Update classes and resources

-   > On frame deactives:  Update classes and resources
+   > On frame deactivation:  Update classes and resources